 Notes

-1 This is a compilation of the Court Security and Custodial Services Act 1999 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 3 April 2009 of the Court Security and Custodial Services Act 1999 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table